Sales vs. RevOps: The Crucial Partnership Driving SMB Growth

 Implementation for SMBs: The Practical Path Forward

-While enterprise organizations often build large Revenue Operations teams, SMBs can achieve similar benefits through a phased approach:
+While enterprise organizations often build large Revenue Operations teams, SMBs can achieve similar benefits through a phased approach that I've refined across dozens of implementations:

 Phase 1: Foundation Setting (1-3 Months)